 Herbs with a high moisture content — mints, tarragon, basil — are best dried using a food dehydrator or the oven technique to prevent mold from forming.
 Oven drying requires spreading herbs in a single layer evenly across a cookie sheet and setting the temperature at the lowest setting, often 150 degrees or less.
 If this temperature is hard to maintain — and it is with most ovens — try turning your oven on for only five minutes every hour.
 Turn and rearrange your herbs at this time.
 In three hours or so, leaves should be crispy and ready to store.
 In her book The Whole Herb, Barbara Pleasant suggests using the microwave to dry small batches of herbs.
 Arrange them on a plate and microwave for 15 to 30 seconds before letting them cool completely and repeating the process.
 If after several cycles, you find that the leaves are ready but the stems are still moist, she suggests you finish them off in a warm oven.

 Dried herbs are best stored in jars with tight fitting lids.
 Remember that when using dried herbs in your favorite recipe, they are three to four times stronger than fresh herbs… depending on how well you dried them.
 There’s nothing like opening a jar of dried herb — say thyme, rosemary or oregano — in the dead of winter and having the scent remind you of the glorious August day you picked it and set it to drying.
-Detailed instructions on drying herbs can be found here (PDF format).
+Detailed instructions on harvesting, drying and storing herbs can be found here.